facebook/lexical/packages/lexical-website-new/docs/intro.md

 Editor States are immutable once created, and in order to create one, you must do so via `editor.update(() => {...})`.
-However, you can also "hook" into an existing update using node transforms or command handlers – which are invoked as part of an existing update workflow to preventing cascading/water-falling of updates.
+However, you can also "hook" into an existing update using node transforms or command handlers – which are invoked as part of an existing update workflow to prevent cascading/water-falling of updates.
 You can retrieve the current editor state using `editor.getEditorState()`.

-Editor States are also fully serializable to JSON and can easily be serialized back into to editor using `editor.parseEditorState()`.
+Editor States are also fully serializable to JSON and can easily be serialized back into the editor using `editor.parseEditorState()`.

 ### Editor Updates